pgadmin-org/pgadmin4/docs/en_US/pgagent_jobs.rst

 Use the context-sensitive field on the step definition dialog's *Code* tab to provide the SQL code or batch script that will be executed during the step:

  * If the step invokes SQL code, provide one or more SQL statements in the *SQL query* field.
  * If the step performs a batch script, provide the script in the *Script* field.
 If you are running on a Windows server, standard batch file syntax must be used.
-When running on a *nix server, any shell script may be used, provided that a suitable interpreter is specified on the first line (e.g. *#!/bin/sh*).
+When running on a Linux server, any shell script may be used, provided that a suitable interpreter is specified on the first line (e.g. *#!/bin/sh*).

 When you've provided all of the information required by the step, click the compose icon to close the step definition dialog.
 Click the add icon (+) to add each additional step, or select the *Schedules* tab to define the job schedule.